quicwg/base-drafts/draft-ietf-quic-recovery.md

 max_datagram_size:
 : The sender's current maximum payload size.
 Does not include UDP or IP overhead.
-The max datagram size is used for calculating initial and The sender's current maximum payload size.
-Does not include UDP or IP overhead.
-The max datagram size is used for calculating  minimum congestion windows.
-An endpoint sets the value of this variable based on its PMTU, with a minimum value of 1200 bytes (see Section 14 of {{QUIC-TRANSPORT}}). larger, and can not be smaller.
+The max datagram size is used for calculating the minimum congestion window.
+An endpoint sets the value of this variable based on its PMTU, with a minimum value of 1200 bytes (see Section 14.1 of {{QUIC-TRANSPORT}}).

 ecn_ce_counters\[kPacketNumberSpace]:
 : The highest value reported for the ECN-CE counter in the packet number space